uwsampa/sampa-public/_projects/stochastic-computing.md

 Unlike binary encodings which require wide datapaths, stochastic circuits are simpler offering dramatically reduced area overhead and power consumption by trading off run time and accuracy.
 Multipliers are implemented as two input AND or XOR gates, while adders simply amount to a single multiplexor.
 This project aims to explore the application space and how to appropriately balance these opportunities and trade offs.
+We are also looking at a number of other encoding methods that share similar ideas with stochastic computation.

 ## Publications